How to Clear Up Cloudy Hot Tub Water

 To deal with high cyanuric acid levels, try to lower them by adding fresh water to the hot tub and then running the filter for a few hours.
 You can also use a commercial pool or spa product that is specifically designed to lower cyanuric acid levels.

-If these don't work, try using a shock treatment to remove some of the cyanuric acids from the water.
+If these don't work, try using a shock treatment to remove some cyanuric acid from the water.

 4. Add Clarifier

 Once you've adjusted your pH levels, you'll want to add a clarifier to the water.
-Clarifiers help remove any particles that may be causing the cloudiness.
-You can find clarifiers at the most pool and hot tub stores.
+Clarifiers work by binding small particles together, making it easier for your filter to capture them and restore water clarity.
+You can find clarifiers at most pool and hot tub stores.

 A clarifier is a temporary solution to cloudy water and should only be used when necessary.
-If you use a clarifier too often, it can lead to dirty water that is difficult to clear.
+Using a clarifier too often can lead to dirty water that is difficult to clear.

 5. Use a Flocculant